Mercury Overload: What It Is & How It Affects Your Health

-In the second part of this article, I’ll explain the different testing options for mercury overload (including the preferred method I use in my clinic), as well as how to safely address mercury overload by reducing your exposure and flushing mercury from your body using Heavy Metal Detox, GI Detox, and Glutathione.
+In the second part of this article, I’ll explain the different testing options for mercury overload (including the preferred method I use in my clinic), as well as how to safely address mercury overload by reducing your exposure and flushing mercury from your body using Coconut Charcoal and Glutathione.

 If you haven’t already, be sure to sign up for my free newsletter so you don’t miss it!

 Reverse Chronic Illnesses So You Can Take Back Your Health!

 Are you ready to beat your symptoms, regain your energy, and feel like yourself again?
 Whether you have Hashimoto’s, Graves’, or any of the hundreds of other autoimmune diseases, I want you to know you CAN reverse your condition!